TrDA-hab/Projects/Servo+ESP8266/README.md

 ## How to use it:

 - Run commands in the console to run the "Shutter" mode (you must first configure the GPIO!):
-   `SetOption80 1`     // Enable shutters support.
+   `SetOption80 1`     // Enable shutters support
-   `Shuttermode 5`     // Enable Shutter mode for servo
+   `Shuttermode 5`     // Enable Shutter mode for servo.
-   `PWMfrequency 200`  // this is a global variable for all Servos
+   `PWMfrequency 200`  // this is a global variable for all Servos.
-   `SetOption15 0`     // to control the storage of values
+   `SetOption15 0`     // to control the storage of values.

 - Run commands in the console to configure the motor operation:
-   `ShutterPwmRange1 100, 500`  //this is a global variable for all Servos `ShutterOpenDuration1 0.5`   // define the open time, in seconds `ShutterCloseDuration1 0.5`  // define the close time, in seconds
+   `ShutterPwmRange1 100, 500`  //this is a global variable for all Servos.
+   `ShutterOpenDuration1 0.5`   // define the open time, in seconds.
+   `ShutterCloseDuration1 0.5`  // define the close time, in seconds.
-   `ShutterMotorDelay1 0.2`     // servo does not like abrupt start / stop
+   `ShutterMotorDelay1 0.2`     // servo does not like abrupt start / stop.
    `Restart 1`
 - Run commands in the consolee to test the motor operation:
-   `ShutterOpen1`      // to open the SERVO1
+   `ShutterOpen1`      // to open the SERVO#1.
-   `ShutterStop1`      // to stop the SERVO1
+   `ShutterStop1`      // to stop the SERVO#1.
-   `ShutterClose1`     // to close the SERVO1
+   `ShutterClose1`     // to close the SERVO#1.

 **i) Perform the [shutter calibration (optional)](https://tasmota.github.io/docs/Blinds-and-Shutters/#calibration)**